Brightcove Native Player for iOS Reference

 Installation

-The Brightcove Player SDK provides installation packages for iOS and tvOS as static and a dynamic libraries packaged as Frameworks and XCFrameworks.
+The Brightcove Player SDK provides installation packages for iOS and tvOS as dynamic libraries packaged as Frameworks and XCFrameworks.
 Deployment is supported on iOS 12.0 and above.

 CocoaPods